DerickEddington/nixos-config/.new-installs/README.md

          step 3.1).
       2. Change `users.users` elements to have the users you want, including those from your choice in step 3.6 (if any).
+      3. Change `system.stateVersion` to the NixOS release that you are installing.
-      3. Optional: Change anything else you want to be different from my choices.
+      4. Optional: Change anything else you want to be different from my choices.
 (See the [NixOS documentation](https://nixos.org/learn.html), especially [Part
          II.
 Configuration](https://nixos.org/manual/nixos/stable/index.html#ch-configuration).)